What is it?

 Let students know how and when they will receive feedback on course assignments and exams.
 Let them know how you will be evaluating their work and then apply these criteria to all students.
 You will likely need to collaborate with the instructor of record in making these decisions and communicating them to students.

-- to ensure equal opportunities for participation.
+- It is important to provide clear expectations and structure around group work to ensure equal opportunities for participation.
 For example, if you have students work in breakout rooms in Zoom during a discussion section, you might assign one student to be the “notetaker,” one to the be the “presenter,” one to be the “researcher,” and one to the be “fact checker.”
 This way everyone knows their role.
 You can then rotate roles the next time they work in groups.

 - 9. Watch your language.